I want to start off by being sure you see this link to download my free Passover stuff:

 Have fun!
 Celebrate!

 Remember you’re talking to kids.
-My Haggadah is very simple, and I ad libbed to make it even simpler at times so the kids can truly understand and remember.
+My Haggadah is very simple, and I ad-libbed to make it even simpler at times so the kids could truly understand and remember.
 It’s for them.

-Relax.
 Don’t rush.
-Warn your guests it may go to 11, midnight or even later!
+Warn your guests that it may go to 11, midnight, or even later!
 Then relax.

 Let your guests have freedom.
 Because it is so long, let them put their smallest children to bed in your bedrooms, etc. Be flexible.
 Let them all stay up all night with you, even!

 Be ready for spills.
-A wise friend told me to have some stain spray, rags and paper towel on hand for grape juice and wine spills.
+A wise friend told me to have some stain spray, rags, and paper towels on hand for grape juice and wine spills.
 We used it!
 And all the stains came out.
 No worries.

 Write notes on your Haggadah to save for next year.
-Before you forget, as you think of things, write them in the margins of your Haggadah and save it so you have them for next year.
+Before you forget, as you think of things, write them in the margins of your Haggadah and save it so you have the notes for next year.
 If you’re like me, every Passover will be your “best one yet!”

 Next year in Jerusalem!

-This post is so long!
-So I’ll end it by saying I hope this has helped and you have a blessed Passover.
+This article was so long!
+So I’ll end it by saying I hope this has helped, and you have a blessed Passover.
 Next year in Jerusalem!

 Shalom and Chag Sameach Pesach!,